HumanCellAtlas/metadata-schema/docs/contributing.md

 **What is in this document?**
  - Directions for [requesting or suggesting changes](#requesting-or-suggesting-changes-to-the-metadata-schema) to the metadata schema
  - Directions for [reporting bugs](#reporting-bugs) in the metadata schema
- - Expectations for suggestions to be accepted or rejected

 **Who should be reading this document?**
  - Data contributors